 Willow Hill School provides computer access to all students in each classroom.
-Each classroom is equipped with laptops and computer docking equipment.
 Students also have access to a PC/Mac tech lab.
 Each student is expected to read and understand the Acceptable Use Policy/Technology Code of Conduct below.
 Personal laptops and other electronic devices are allowed with approval of the Administration.
 Willow Hill School does not interfere with students' use of email or social networking that occurs off campus when school is not in session unless an incident occurs that has an impact on school life.